aidanhuangg/University-Scheduler-main/README.md

 - Use the provided API endpoints to perform CRUD operations on exam data:
   - `/api/exams` - GET all exams, POST a new exam, DELETE all exams.
   - `/api/exams/{examId}` - GET, PUT, or DELETE a specific exam by ID.

-## Contributing

-Contributions are welcome!
-If you'd like to enhance this project or report issues, please submit a pull request or open an issue.